India

 Passengers awaiting their flights in the international departure lounge of Chennai’s airport.

-Passengers awaiting their flights in the international departure lounge of Chennai’s airport © Christian Ouellet
+Passengers relax in the bright, modern departure lounge of Chennai’s international airport. © Christian Ouellet

 Passengers getting ready for their low-cost IndiGo Airline flight.
 The airline operates both domestic and internationally

-Passengers getting ready for their low-cost IndiGo Airline flight.
-The airline operates both domestic and internationally © Indo French Kanags
+Travelers board their IndiGo flight, one of India’s busiest low-cost carriers.
+The airline operates both domestic and international routes. © Indo French Kanags

 Pedestrians and traffic make their way past the architectural gems of Mount Road in Chennai

-Pedestrians and traffic make their way past the architectural gems of Mount Road in Chennai © AJP
+Pedestrians weave through traffic past the colonial gems of Mount Road. © AJP

 Chennai’s metro trains operate both underground and above ground.
 And is an efficient fast means of travel